siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Double Curl Transport Closure.md

 $$

 Now each aspect changes by the curl of the other.
-This is the minimal real closed transport relation: no sources, no action at a distance, no extra fields, and no higher-order operators.
+This is the minimal real closed transport relation: no primitive source terms, no action at a distance, no extra fields, and no higher-order operators.

 Like every field relation in this book, this coupled update is posed simultaneously for all $\mathbf{r}$ in the extent.
 It does not describe the